 When you have a decent pot of funds, you have two options:

-- Leave the funds in your Revolut account.
+- Keep the funds in your bank account.

 - Leave the funds on an exchange.

 Option #1 means that you only transfer funds to an exchange once a market correction has occurred.
 This is your safest option.
-However, moving funds to GDAX will take at least 1 working day (because it’s a SEPA transfer).
-If the market moves back up during that time, you might miss out.
+Although GBP deposits on Coinbase Pro are credited quickly, it’s not the same elsewhere!

 “Buy when there’s blood in the streets, even if the blood is your own” – Baron Rothschild